thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 ### Pseudo Placement

 Now we have the background image set on our pseudo-element.
-But wait, we still can't see it!
+But we still can't see it!
 The problem is, we didn't tell it to take up any space and since the content is blank it won't show, the same way an empty `<div>` won't appear.

 Lets go ahead and define the size of it.